vortexed77/Unauthorized-Spore/README.md

 ### What the program is based on:
 Multiple roots exist inside a core.
 Each root contains spores with different statuses (e.g., *watching*, *latent*, *ruptured*, etc).
 It's a terminal meant for controlling the core.
-Although for some reason, **You** have access to it now.
+Although, for some reason, **You** have access to it now.

 ---